Williams column: Like Warren, I dare to dream despite injuries

 I still fancy Wales to edge a tight game – so long as Hadleigh and Jon are OK – but whatever happens in the next week or so it has been a fantastic World Cup which could yet have the long-term legacy of changing rugby forever and for the better.
 That would be remarkable.

-Japan have put on a great show as hosts – I knew they would – and the tournament even had to suffer weather disruption which I thought they dealt with well considering the chaos it caused.
+have put on a great show as hosts – I knew they would – and the tournament even had to suffer weather disruption which I thought they dealt with well considering the chaos it caused.

 I’ve been lucky enough to go to some great games over the course of the last month or so and I’ve enjoyed them all.
 There have been some huge clashes – against South Africa and Wales’ win over spring to mind – but there have also been some so-called smaller matches which have left me salivating.

 I’ve seen the likes of Japan and in action.
 I really think Tier 2 rugby is on the rise and that can only be for the greater good of the game as a whole.
 To see Uruguay beat Fiji was amazing.
-The same applies to Japan’s wins over Ireland and .
+The same applies to Japan’s wins over and Scotland.
 I’m not sure many people would argue with the fact Japan have played some of the best rugby of the tournament.
 It was superb.
 I was hugely impressed with wings Kenki Fukuoka and Kotaro Matsushima and No.8 Kazuki Himeno.

 Those three players were great individually, but the biggest thing Japan showed the world was their style of play.
 They showed there is more than one way to skin a cat and in today’s game – which seems to be dominated by size and strength more and more – they moved the ball around with some great handling, offloading and running lines.